Hanoi to Ha Giang loop

 Route from Hanoi to Sapa

-Do not depend on Google Maps, since it only displays the route to get to Sapa via Express Highway, which bikes cannot enter.
+Do not depend on Google Maps, since it only displays the route to Sapa via Express Highway, which bikes cannot enter.

 Route 1

-6. Follow QL32C; the Red River should always be on your right until you get to the second landmark: “Cau Yen Bai, Hong Ha, tp.
-Yen Bai” – which is the Yen Bai bridge of Yen Bai city.
+Follow QL32C; the Red River should always be on your right until you reach the second landmark: “Cau Yen Bai, Hong Ha, tp.
+Yen Bai” – the Yen Bai bridge of Yen Bai city.
 You are 45% of the way there.

 Route 2

-If the first guide is too complicated and you would like to enjoy more sightseeing and conquer passes, then the second option is for you.
-Keep in mind that the second route is 100 kilometers longer.
+If the first guide seems too complicated and you prefer sightseeing and conquering passes, consider the second option, which is 100 kilometers longer.

 Hotline: +84 976951999 (Mr. Hien)